avikhemani/InspoHelp/privacypolicy.md

 ## 12. International Data Transfers

-We operate primarily in the United States, and we and our service providers may store and process your information in the United States and other countries that may have data-protection laws different from those in your jurisdiction. **By using the Services, you consent to the transfer, storage, and processing of your information in the United States and other countries.** Where required, we take steps to provide an appropriate level of protection for such transfers.
+We operate primarily in the United States, and we and our service providers may store and process your information in the United States and other countries that may have data-protection laws different from those in your jurisdiction.
+Where required by applicable law, we rely on appropriate safeguards or other lawful transfer mechanisms to protect information transferred across borders.

 ## 13. Your Rights and Choices

 Depending on where you live, you may have certain rights regarding your personal information.
 We honor rights as required by applicable law.

 **13.1 Account Information and Deletion.** You can review and update certain account information within the Services, and you can delete your account at any time through the app.
-When you delete your account, we delete or de-identify associated personal information, subject to retention as described in Section 10 (for example, backups or information we must keep by law).
+When you delete your account, we delete or de-identify the personal information associated with your account, subject to retention as described in Section 10 (for example, backups or information we must keep by law).
+We may retain recipe and related content in a de-identified form that no longer identifies you — for example, recipes imported or generated from third-party sources — for our legitimate business purposes.
 Note that deleting your account does not cancel any subscription; see the Terms.

 **13.2 EEA/UK Residents (GDPR).** If you are in the European Economic Area or the United Kingdom, you may have the right to access, correct, delete, restrict, or object to the processing of your personal information, to data portability, and to withdraw consent.
 Our legal bases for processing include performance of our contract with you, your consent, our legitimate interests, and compliance with legal obligations.
 You may also lodge a complaint with your local data-protection authority.

 **13.3 California Residents (CCPA/CPRA).** If you are a California resident, you may have the right to know/access the categories and specific pieces of personal information we collect, use, and disclose; to request deletion or correction; and to opt out of any "sale" or "sharing" of personal information and limit the use of sensitive personal information, in each case subject to legal exceptions.
 We will not discriminate against you for exercising these rights.
 The categories of personal information we collect, the purposes for which we use them, and the categories of third parties to whom we disclose them are described in Sections 2, 5, and 6 above.

 **13.4 Other U.S. State Residents.** Residents of certain other U.S. states (such as Virginia, Colorado, Connecticut, and others) may have similar rights to access, correct, delete, and obtain a copy of their personal information, and to opt out of targeted advertising and certain profiling.
 We do not sell personal data for money.
-Depending on your jurisdiction, certain advertising or analytics activities may be considered targeted advertising, a "sale," or "sharing," and you may have the right to opt out as described above.
+Depending on your jurisdiction, certain advertising or analytics activities may be considered targeted advertising, a "sale," or "sharing," and you may have the right to opt out.
+You can limit or opt out of this tracking through your device settings, including Apple's App Tracking Transparency controls (iOS) or your Android advertising ID settings.

 **13.5 How to Exercise Your Rights.** To exercise any of these rights, contact us at **insporecipeapp@gmail.com**.
 We may need to verify your identity before responding, and you may use an authorized agent where permitted.
 We will respond within the time required by applicable law.